ethereum/requests-for-proposals/rfps/expand-address-to-32-bytes-implementation-and-spec-development.md

 - A Specification suitable for broader client adoption.
 This will likely be a collection of EIP proposals.
 - A mainnet client implementation in a fork of one of the existing mainnet client codebases.
 - Presentation of EIP proposals in AllCoreDevs and engagement in AllCoreDevs discussions.
+- Attendence and engagement in public calls such as AllCoreDevs
+- Engaging with the EF on experiments, analytics, etc if requested

 ## Fee Structure